codurance/site/src/_posts/2019-10-24-elastic-stack-introduction.md

 For `warm` indexes we have some options that weren't previously available in the `hot` one, the `actions` section allows us to do some changes when changing the state of the index.

 The first one that we can see is `forcemerge` this option, when set to `1`, tells `Elasticsearch` to merge all the indexes that are going from `hot` to `warm`.
-This is helpful because in `Elastisearch` when you delete a document, that document it isn't really deleted, but only marked has deleted, and during the merge those documents marked are going to be properly deleted, like you would send the files to the `Trash bin` then delete them from your system after.
+This is helpful because in `Elastisearch` when you delete a document, that document isn't really deleted, but only marked has deleted.
+During the merge the documents marked as deleted are going to be properly deleted, like you would send the files to the `Trash bin` and then delete them from your system later.

 Then we have `shrink` which is used to reduce the number of shards of an index.
 Since we are not writing in that index anymore we don't need all shards that we allocated previously.